 This is where asynchronous communication comes into play and this is where a screen recorder can be your best friend.

 Screen recorders are a great way to relay information that can be better explained through visuals rather than long emails.
-In fact, you can use some of them to send video emails or as a supplement to code review tools.
+For example, you can use a screen recorder to send video emails or as a supplement to code review tools.
 It’s also great for recording how-to videos or recording and sharing conference calls and video meetings.

 ScreenRec is a screen recorder without watermark that doubles as an essential remote working tool.
 With the simple press of a hotkey, you can record your entire screen, or a selected region in high definition.
 You’ll be able to record sound from your computer, your mic, or both, but that’s not even the best part.
 What good is recording your screen if you can’t share it?

 ScreenRec automatically creates a private shareable link that you can copy and paste anywhere, so you don’t have to worry about waiting forever for your video to upload.
 It’s absolutely free with no watermarks or limitations.
 This is definitely a work from home productivity tool that you need.

 This is another screen recorder that offers easy recording without hassle.
 CamStudio has some basic editing features that allow you to lightly customize your videos.
 Video files are saved in AVI format and can be burned to a DVD or uploaded manually to sharing sites.

 OBS is one of the most complex screen recorders/editors that you’ll come across.
 This open-source recorder gives you hundreds of recording and editing features.
 It may take you some time to get the hang of it, but once you do, it’s a great way to create professional-looking how-to videos and tutorials.